Cloud-Architects/cloudiscovery/README.md

 ### Limits usage

 It's possible to check resources limits in an account.
-This script allows check all services availables or check only a specific resource.
-Using `--services value,value,value` filter, you can inform all services that want to check.
+This script allows check all available services or check only a specific resource.
+With `--services value,value,value` selection, you can narrow down checks to services that you want to check.

 *   Services available
     *   acm